 In September 1955, the government announced that reference books would be issued to Black women from January 1956.
-This aroused a storm of protest and provoked a number of anti-pass campaigns by women.
+The proposed measure aroused a storm of protest and provoked a number of anti-pass campaigns by women.

-Politicised and organised into a powerful resistance movement, women were no longer regarded only as wives and mothers, bound to the home.
-They saw themselves as independent and assertive and took their place in the forefront of the liberation struggle.
-The pass laws threatened African women's basic rights to freedom and family life and they were determined to resist.
-Their message to government was clear: "We shall not rest until ALL pass laws and all forms of permits restricting our freedoms have been abolished.
-We shall not rest until we have won for our children their fundamental rights of freedom, justice and security".
+Politicised and organised into a powerful resistance movement, women were no longer regarded only as wives and mothers, bound to the home; they were independent and assertive and took their place in the forefront of the liberation struggle.
+The Pass Laws threatened the African women's basic rights to freedom and family life and they were determined to resist its implementation.
+They were unequivocal in their message to the government: 'We shall not rest until ALL pass laws and all forms of permits restricting our freedoms have been abolished.
+We shall not rest until we have won for our children their fundamental rights of freedom, justice and security.'